By Marina LocksApr 30, 2013

 1. Determine How Much You can Afford to Spend on a House.

 Before starting the process of saving up for a home, figure out how much you are able to afford.
 Start by looking at your monthly income, and factor in your monthly expenses.
-Try using an affordable house calculator like the one on our site which can be found here.
+Try using an affordable house calculator like the one on our site.
 Once you know how much you can spend on a house, you can determine how much you need to save for a down payment.
 In most cases, you will need to save between 5-20% of the sale price for the down payment, but this is based off the loan product you select.
 Always talk to a Loan Originator for specific down payment information.

 2. Set up a Timeline